jmuehlig/perf-cpp/docs/metrics.md

 Metrics are often based on the performance counters supported by the underlying hardware.
 You can create custom metrics to tailor them to your specific hardware.

+> [!TIP]
-**Hint**: The [Likwid project](https://github.com/RRZE-HPC/likwid/tree/master) gives an excellent and extensive list of available metrics for various CPUs.
+> The [Likwid project](https://github.com/RRZE-HPC/likwid/tree/master) gives an excellent and extensive list of available metrics for various CPUs.
-Take a look at their [groups/ directory](https://github.com/RRZE-HPC/likwid/tree/master/groups).
+> Take a look at their [groups/ directory](https://github.com/RRZE-HPC/likwid/tree/master/groups).

 There are two ways to define custom metrics.